Postgres ON DELETE CASCADE - A Guide

 The foreign key has the ON DELETE CASCADE clause that specifies the referential action to take when a row in the faculties table is deleted.

-Next, let us populate the tables with this query:
+Next, populate the tables with this query:

 Copy